Sharjeel92/senior_data_engineer_assessment/Syeds-solutions/Question2/Readme.md

 4. The program should display some logs and would store the final refined data in 'unique_providers' and 'unique_clinicians' tables.
 5. For verifying, you can also check the other staging and production environment tables.

-Note: I have made some assumptions that can be found in the notebook
+Note: I have made some assumptions that can be found in the notebook.